Parents sometimes ask themselves:

 - be aware of his own strengths and limitations?

-In addition to paying attention to your child’s internal world, you need to assess the quality of your relationship with your child, considering such things as building trust, safety, a sense of caring, concern, and commitment.
+In addition to paying attention to your child’s internal world, you need to assess the quality of your relationship with your child, considering such things as building:

 Teaching and modeling the qualities that contribute to emotionally healthy relationships can help instill these qualities in your child and make it more likely that they will turn to you for guidance.